Caramel: Salting

 As early as the 19th century, baked products with caramelized sugar and salted dough appeared in certain regional cuisines, notably the kouign-amann in the Brittany region of France where this pairing is strongly apparent.
 During the early 20th century and following World War II, this pairing was expanded into other types of pastries and cakes.

 Salted caramel sweets with milk or butter were sold in Brittany as early as 1946, reviving recipes already used before World War II.
 The Quiberon niniche and Salidou spread are examples of such products which gained popularity in the late 1940s and 1950s in Brittany.
 Recipes almost always contained milk or butter which made these products perishable and limited their commercialization.

 In 1977, French pastry chef Henri Le Roux developed a significantly more stable salted caramel sweet in Quiberon, Brittany, in the form of a salted butter caramel with crushed nuts (caramel au beurre salé), using Breton demi-sel butter.
 It was named the "Best confectionery in France" (Meilleur Bonbon de France) at the Paris Salon International de la Confiserie in 1980.
 Le Roux registered the trademark "CBS" (caramel au beurre salé) the year after.

 Salted caramel sweets became widely popular throughout France and other French-speaking European countries (notably Belgium and Switzerland, which already had a tradition for fine chocolate and confectionery), and for years French, Belgian and Swiss children added it to their goûter, a meal eaten around 4 pm to restore their energy after school.
 Goûter usually consists of bread with jam or caramel spread, croissants or pain au chocolat, fruit and hot chocolate.

 In the late 1990s, Parisian pastry chef Pierre Hermé introduced his salted butter and caramel macarons, and by 2000, high-end chefs started adding a bit of salt to caramel and chocolate dishes.
 In 2008 it entered the mass market, when Häagen-Dazs and Starbucks started selling it.

 Originally used in desserts, the confection has seen wide use elsewhere, including in hot chocolate and spirits such as vodka.
-Its popularity may come from its effects on the reward systems of the human brain, resulting in "hedonic escalation".
+A 2017 study conducted by the University of Florida found that salted caramel's popularity may partly be the result of its effects on the reward systems of the human brain, resulting in a phenomenon named "hedonic escalation", as the complex flavour profile of the caramel causes the brain to produce more endogenous opioids than with other foods, encouraging further consumption.